IanTeda/hugo.ianteda.com/content/notes/2025-05-13-ansible-user/index.md

 I like to create a specific `ansible` user on the remote host computer so that Ansible can do its thing.
 Additionally, Ansible requires `ssh` access to the computer, and since Ansible will not work without a remote user, it is a manual task I find myself doing a bit.

-The process includes creating a remote user, copying the `ansible` public SSH key to the remote machine, and aliasing the Ansible user for easier login.
+The process includes creating a remote user, copying the `ansible` public SSH key to the remote machine, and update `~./ssh/config` to alias the Ansible user for easier login.

 ## 1. Create Remote User